hmcts/probate-commons/README.md

 ### Applying a version tag

 Tags are applied to the branch and then to master.
 Branch tags should include the JIRA.
-The JIRA reference will need to be removed BEFORE merging code with master.
+The JIRA reference will need to be omitted when applying the tag to master.

+The *build.gradle* does **not** need to be updated as the tag version will be taken from the *git tag* once pushed to the remote.
 The example below uses version '1.0.1' as an example.

+If master is not tagged, a release will not be created and therefore will be unavailable to other components.

-#### Updating branch tags
+#### Updating branch tag

 Follow the steps below to tag a branch once the code review has completed.
 - Ensure build is successful:
     - ./gradew clean build
-- Update version number in build.gradle and attach the JIRA reference.
-    - version '1.0.1_PRO-1234'
-- Create the tag in git:
+- Create the tag in git with the new version and JIRA reference.
     - git tag -a 1.0.1_PRO-1234 -m "Update to README.md file."
 - Push the new tag to the git remote server.
     - git push origin 1.0.1_PRO-1234

-#### Updating master
+#### Updating master tag

-On the branch **before** merge.
-- Update version number in build.gradle and remove the JIRA reference
-- Create tag:
-    - git tag 1.0.1

 Perform the necessary validation steps to merge the code to master.
 Ensure the branch build succeeds, tagging in git though shows up as errors in travis-ci. https://travis-ci.org/hmcts/probate-commons/